vasanth-mahendran/expenditure/README.md

 # Expenditure

 This is the academic project to showcase the Architecture of client,server application with the help of java script.
+This project is deployed in heroku.Application consumes a REST API which reponds with expenditure details of group of friends who spent a vacation together and represents the data in different model like table,charts,maps etc using open source frameworks and plugins.

 ## Client Framework - React